 Cardiosmile is the only natural product available in the market that contributes to reduce LDL cholesterol by 12% and triglycerides by 14% *.

 According to a clinical study conducted at the University of Manitoba, Canada, Cardiosmile demonstrated results after 28 days of use which are kept consuming only one sachet of Cardiosmile a day permanently.

 Cardiosmile’s formula has no proven side effects – unlike other cholesterol lowering medications

-Each sachet of Cardiosmile contains 2 g of phytosterols, the recommended daily portion to contribute to the reduction of cholesterol levels.
+Each sachet of Cardiosmile contains 2.000 mg of phytosterols, the recommended daily portion to contribute to the reduction of cholesterol levels.

 Cardiosmile is a product recommended by the foundation of the Chilean Society of Cardiology and by many consumers who have verified its effect.

 Now check it out too, join the Cardiosmile challenge and help reduce your cholesterol and triglyceride levels * easily and naturally.

 Cardiosmile is available in pharmacies throughout Chile and you can also buy it on our website.

 Cholesterol?
 Cardiosmile, it really works.